mgechev/angular-seed/README.md

 [![Dependency Status](https://david-dm.org/mgechev/angular2-seed.svg)](https://david-dm.org/mgechev/angular2-seed)
 [![devDependency Status](https://david-dm.org/mgechev/angular2-seed/dev-status.svg)](https://david-dm.org/mgechev/angular2-seed#info=devDependencies)

-A seed project for Angular 2 apps.
+A modular seed project for Angular 2 apps.

 It is something similar to the Angular Quick Start but does the entire build with gulp.

 `angular2-seed` provides the following features:

+- Allows you to painlessly update the seed tasks of your already existing project.
 - Ready to go, statically typed build system using gulp for working with TypeScript.
 - Production and development builds.
 - Sample unit tests with Jasmine and Karma including code coverage via [istanbul](https://gotwarlost.github.io/istanbul/).